 This section is a MUST READ!

-Visit D Word Level: Drill Practice & Games to get started
+Visit Drill Practice & Flashcard Games to get started

-In order to encourage carryover of progress, you will throw away all speech cards and practice saying D in sentences during structured games.
+In order to encourage carryover of progress, you will be throwing away all speech cards and practicing saying D in sentences while playing natural games!

 Below you will find a copy of all the materials given throughout the D section.
-Return here for quick re-printing!
+Return here for quick printing!